 14. Grab a slice at the annual Boston Pizza Festival

-Over 30 pizzerias will showcase their famed slices at this festival happening at City Hall Plaza on Saturday June 22, 2024 and Sunday June 23, 2024!
+Over 30 pizzerias will showcase their famed slices at this festival happening at City Hall Plaza from June 21-22!
 Vegan and gluten-free options will be available to snack on as well.
 While the festival is free, tickets are required for each slice, you can skip the line of 20,000 guests by pre-ordering your slice tickets here.

 15. Celebrate and honor Juneteenth in the city